sophia-chingyan/Image-based-PDF-to-EPUB/SPEC_v2.md

 - Convert page image to JPEG (downsized to ≤2048px max side, quality 85)
 - Send to Gemini with structured OCR prompt
 - Receive: direction, text blocks with type classifications and bboxes
-- Cache result for steps 4–5
+- Cache result in Redis for pause/resume; also cache in-memory for steps 4–5

 **Step 4 — Structure Analysis (`structure_analysis.py`)**
 - Map Gemini layout types to internal `LayoutType` classifications